"New Strategies of Disaster Response in Europe: How the Increased Frequency and Intensity of Disasters Will Reshape the EU Response"

 - French: Basic knowledge

-On November 1, The European Commissioner for International Cooperation, Humanitarian Aid, and Crisis Response, Mrs. Kristalina Georgieva, gave a public lecture entitled: “New Strategies for Crisis Response in Europe: How Higher Disaster Frequency and Intensity Change the Response of the EU” in Sofia.
+SUMMARY OF THE EVENTOn November 1, The European Commissioner for International Cooperation, Humanitarian Aid, and Crisis Response, Mrs. Kristalina Georgieva, gave a public lecture entitled: “New Strategies for Crisis Response in Europe: How Higher Disaster Frequency and Intensity Change the Response of the EU” in Sofia.
 The event was organised by the Atlantic Club of Bulgaria in cooperation with the Representation of the European Commission in Bulgaria.
 The lecture was attended by ambassadors, MPs, economists, experts, representatives from EU member states, and students.

 According to Mrs. Georgieva, the EU's response to crises can be slow.
 As major disasters can often overwhelm national capacities, a common response is essential, for both saving lives and limitting the damage.
 In her opinion, 90% of the EU citizens believe that better prepared responses and improved coordination need to be established.
 In response to disasters, Europe should shift from an "ad hoc response” to “pre-planned, predictable and immediate” measures.
 She presented the Commission's proposals to bring together the wealth of expertise and resources, available at local, national and EU levels, into one strengthened EU disaster-response system.
 Forward planning of common action and coordination are essential to provide efficient crisis response.